-QMB 3003 Quantitative Foundations of Business Administration (DS) (3).
+QMB 3003 Quantitative Foundations of Business Administration (IS) (3).
 Elements and extensive applications of the following quantitative tools to Accounting, Finance, Economics, Marketing, Management and Production: Algebra review, sets, combinatorics, matrices, linear and non-linear functions, derivatives and integrals with a view towards optimization.
 Case studies.
 Open only to Business Administration majors.
 Prerequisite: College Algebra.

-QMB 3200 Application of Quantitative Methods in Business (DS) (3).
+QMB 3200 Applied Business Statistics (IS) (3).
 Inference and modeling for business decisions under uncertainty.
 Topics covered include survey sampling, confidence intervals and hypothesis testing for mean(s), variance(s), and proportion(s), chi-square test for independence and goodness of fit, correlation, linear regression, time series, and analysis of variance.
 Use of computer packages to solve real business problems.
-Prerequisites: (a) ACG 3301, STA 2023 or STA 2122, and MAC 2233 or MAC 2311, or equivalents with a grade of 'C' or higher; (b) minimum 60 credits earned; (c) only open to Business students.
+Prerequisites: (a) ACG 3301, CGS 2100 or CGS 2060, ECO 2013, ECO 2023, STA 2023 and MAC 2233 or equivalents with a grade of 'C' or higher; (b) minimum 45 credits earned; (c) only open to Business students.